(Last updated June 26, 2026)

 - Upgrade to a smart thermostat: Preset temperature settings and automated adjustments keep temperatures steady while preventing manual overcorrections.

-- Add remote temperature sensors: Use remote temperature sensors that integrate with smart home thermostats to help your system react to heating needs across your home.
+- Add remote temperature sensors: Use sensors that integrate with smart home thermostats to help your system respond to heating needs throughout your home.

 - Use ceiling fans strategically: Set fans to run clockwise at low speed in winter to push warm air down from the ceiling.